Alloy Artifacts |

 In the mid 1980s Thorsen may have run into financial trouble, and we've seen rumors that the company was sold to the National Hand Tool Corporation, although we haven't found any published references to document this.
 But something happened, and we'll come back to this point shortly.

-By 1985 there are published references to GC Thorsen, a tie-up between GC Electronics and Thorsen Tool.
+By 1985 there are published references to GC Thorsen, a merger between GC Electronics and Thorsen Tool.
 GC Electronics was a maker of supplies and tools for the electronics industry, which had started as General Cement during the 1930s.
 We recently discovered (2022) that in the early 1980s GC Electronics was a subsidiary of Wallace Murray, possibly by way of Hydrometals.

 With this knowledge we can assume that the creation of GC Thorsen was just a reorganization within the extended corporate structure of the multi-conglomerated parent company.
 There could have been some synergies with being a supplier of both electronics and mechanic's tools, and the joining of GC Electronics and Thorsen Tool to form GC Thorsen probably made sense from a business standpoint.